Developer Documentation

 How does it work?

 These days, everyone is talking about 3D spatial audio (for example Apple Airpods use this technology).
 What that means is, that the audio solutions tries to replicate how things work in the real world.
-Humans know from which direction sound comes from, and they can even estimate the distance because sound is louder if closer and silent if far away.
+Humans know from which direction sound comes from, and they can even estimate the distance because sound is louder if closer and more quiet if far away.

 The opposite would be a phone call with headphones on your ears.
 It does not make any difference how far the other person on the line (i.e. in the same room in ODIN terminology) is, it’s always coming from the same “direction” it sounds like right in front of you and the volume is the same.